wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-hypothesis.md

 >
 > Dr. Frank Drake (from [Ask Dr. SETI | Chapter 3: Philosophy](http://www.setileague.org/askdr/drake.htm))

+In the same chapter, Dr. Franke Drake goes on to say the following sentence:

+> For the record, I consider the Drake Equation to be a marvelous tool for quantifying our ignorance.

 ### Do we remember deep history?

 ### What do the scriptures say?